Bachelor of Podiatry

 The degree aims to educate students to become knowledgeable, skilled, empathetic, ethical and innovative professionals who are able to provide effective assessment and intervention for people of different ages, who exhibit health disorders.

-This degree prepares graduates for entry into professional podiatry practice.
-Podiatrists can work individually or as part of a team, in varied settings and with clients of all ages.
-The majority of podiatry employment is in private practice, but podiatrists also have the opportunity to work in community health settings, hospitals and with specialised health teams such as in diabetic care, to provide health promotion and education, to undertake research, and work with children, athletes and older people.
+As a podiatrist, working individually or as part of a team, in varied settings and with clients of all ages.
+The majority of podiatry employment is in private practice, but podiatrists also have the opportunity to work in community health settings; in hospitals and with specialised health teams such as in diabetic care; in health promotion and education; with children, athletes and older people; or to undertake research.

 The Bachelor of Podiatry is accredited with the Australian New Zealand Podiatry Accreditation Council (ANZPAC).
-Graduates can seek national accreditation as podiatry practitioners with the Podiatry Board of Australia.
+Graduates can seek national registration as podiatry practitioners with the Podiatry Board of Australia.

 Professional experience placements require students to fulfil certain pre-requisites prior to attending any placements.
 Before applying for this course, it is important that you understand what these requirements are.
 For more information please visit scu.edu.au/healthplacements